macmullensantiago/Apuntes--/README.md

 # Think like a Computer Scientist

   # What does it means to do computation?
+    * Computers only do what you tell them to do, they are not magical.
+    * Computers don't know anything.

    ### What is knowledge?
      * Declarative and Imperative

-     Imperative - It tells you how you might test something but it doesn't tells you how to.
+      * Imperative - It tells you how you might test something but it doesn't tells you how to.

      Imperative knowledge is a description of how to deduce something.

      It's a sequence of specific instructions that I do in order.
 Along the way I have some tests and depending on the value of that test, I may change where I am in that            sequence of instructions.

+      * Declarative -

   ### Program is a recipe
      * Given a set fixed of primitives a good programmer can program anything.
      * Our goal is to take problems a break them into these computational steps, these sequence of instructions that allow us to take capture that process.

+  ### What is a recipe?
+    * Sequence of simple steps
+    * Flow of control process that specifies when each step is executed
+    * A means of determining when to stop

+  ### Basic Primitives
+    * Move left
+    * Move right
+    * Read
+    * Write
+    * Scan
+    * Do nothing

   ### Class
     * A template for creating instances of an object
     * A template for an abstract data type